oraclesantamonica/hpc/Lab 200/HPC-CLI.md

 Before using the CLI, you have to create a config file that contains the required credentials for working with your Oracle Cloud Infrastructure account.
 You can create this file using a setup dialog or manually, using a text editor.

-An example `config.json` for Cluster Network would look like this:
+An example config file would look like this:

 ![](./oci_config.png " ")